NagelTech/NTJsonStore/README.md

  - allow path for store to be set.

- - Support either an NSDictionary or NSArray as the root of a JSON object.

- - Investgate replacing NSProxy objects with native implementations to improve performance.
-Or, implement "Fast global proxy forwarding"?
-NTFastProxy

  - Allow setting size of cache or disabling it entirely.
 Value = cache size, 0 = no caching but track used objects, -1 = no caching at all.

- - getCompletionQueue to continue using the collection or store queue if already in that context?
-Does that makes sense?

  - tests